Stability of transition semigroups and applications to parabolic equations: Applications

-\begin{example} If $A = \Delta$, then $\hat D=D_{\max}$ and $\ker A = \lh\{\one\}$.
-However, the dual of the heat semigroup has no invariant measure, as such a measure must be translation invariant and thus a multiple of Lebesgue's measure (which is infinite).
+Assertion (3) of Theorem \ref{t.appl-whole-space} holds in the classical situation of the Laplacian $A=\Delta$.
+Indeed, in this case $\ker A =\lh\{\one\}$ and $\ker A' = \{0\}$, as any invariant measure must be translation invariant and thus a multiple of the Lebesgue measure (which is infinite).
 It thus follows from Theorem~\ref{t.appl-whole-space} that there exists a function $f \in C_b(\R^d)$ such that $T_tf$ is not pointwise convergent as $t \to \infty$.

 Of course, in this special case much more is known; for instance, one can characterise those $f \in C_b(\R^d)$ for which the orbit $T_tf$ converges pointwise as $t \to \infty$.
-For more information on this, and also on the long-term behavior of general parabolic equations with bounded coefficients, we refer to the survey article \cite{denisov2005}. \end{example}
+More information on this, and also on the long-term behavior of general parabolic equations with bounded coefficients, can be found in the survey article \cite{denisov2005}.

-In Theorem~\ref{t.appl-whole-space}, convergence of the semigroup implies that the kernel of $A$ is at most one-dimensional.
-Without convergence, though, $\ker A$ can in fact be multi-dimensional; this is illustrated by the following simple example.
+While $\dim \ker A' \leq 1$ in the situation of Theorem \ref{t.appl-whole-space}, $\ker A$ can in fact be multi-dimensional; this is illustrated by the following simple example.